engr101staff/engr101matlab/README.md

 runestone serve
 ```

+For the local preview to work correctly, you'll also need to ensure `dynamic_pages` is set to `False` in `pavement.py`.
+However, make sure you set it back to `True` before the code is merged back into the main branch.

 Remember that you will need to be in a terminal with your python virtual environment activated for those to work.

 ## Git Workflow for Contributing